louimet/E-Calc/internal_doc/meetingMinutes.md

   10. Meeting a first milestone (deliverable 1).
   11. Sharing knowledge pertaining to each individual's tasks so everyone can participate in any given area of development and present the achievements attained thus far (second milestone).
   12. Repeat from number 2 with pertinent adaptations for iteration II and any unanticipated changes.

+* Algorithms and pseudocode - TODO - include in the slides remotely.

+* Data Structures - Expresion evaluation uses a linked list for tokenization, and two stacks: one for operator and one for operands.

+* Inclusions:
+  1. basic arithmetic calculation
+  2. chosen transcendental functions - e^x, x^0.5, Log10(x), 10^x, Sine(x)
+  3. parenthesis
+  4. input enforcement as a function of previous input
+  5. expression evaluation for input
+  6. basic user interface
+  7. tactile feedback

+* Exclusions:
+  1. Memory
+  2. Access to input history as an alternate view (including copy-paste functionality)
+  2. Unit tracking
+  3. plus/minus button

+* Technical reasons for the above, not enough time to implement

+* Code review results:
+  1. original 10^x, was using ln(10), implementation separated into ln and 10^x so ln could be used by Log10
+  2. Log10 function re-implemented with usage of ln

+* Test results, add a **fresh** printout of the testing suite's output and octave plot goodies

+* Data file - none

+* Presentation slides: generally follow the order of requirements followed, elaborate once all materials have been gathered by Monday

+* Things to do:
+  1. run through app structure
+  2. review and split octave code
+  3. generate updated tasks